 Level 1: Value –Problem.
 Very low trust culture, in which everybody is defensive (in case they are attacked) and colleagues are seen as a vehicle for personal goals in the best case, and as people who could stab you in the back, in the worse.

 You will never be able to prove cause and effect between levels.
 Don’t even try.
 It’s the wrong approach in organizations.
 Organizations are a network and need to be understood as an organism, as a system.
 What matters is the inter-dependence of these things, in the case above, ‘problems’.

 The traditional approach to organizational problem solving is to tackle the root.
 Everything else is seen as a consequence, a symptom.
 But people are fooling themselves with ‘root causes’.
 In a system and a network you will never be able to ‘find’ the (only) cause, but you want to accumulate and map enough ‘relationships between things ‘as to get very close to it.
 See the map, see the connections, don’t worry about ‘cause-effect’.

-The modern approach to organizational problem solving, which principles lay at the core of our Viral Change™ Mobilizing Platform, is focused in disturbing the system, mainly by the injection of strong non negotiable behaviours.
-As such, it may look counter intuitive that we may address something other than the ‘root’.
+The modern approach to organizational problem solving, which has principles that lay at the core of our Viral Change™ Mobilizing Platform, is it’s focused in disturbing the system, mainly by the injection of strong non-negotiable behaviours.
+As such, it may look counter-intuitive that we may address something other than the ‘root’.
 Dare I say, tackle symptoms!
 Horror!

 In systems and network terms, it does not matter where you start if you can scale it.
 In organizational terms based on those network principles, actually you need to start where more distortion and impact can be created and scaled.
 Scale is the magic word.
-So, ‘increasing trust will led you to keeping promises’ is the wrong direction.
-Keep promises ( at a scale) and you’ll get trust, even if you did not have a very good definition of trust to start with!
+So, ‘increasing trust will lead you to keeping promises’ is the wrong direction.
+Keep promises (at a scale) and you’ll get trust, even if you did not have a very good definition of trust to start with!